Treungen: Recreation

-A number of trailheads can be found by Bjønntjønn (“Bear Lake”) in Bjønntjønndalen (“Bear Valley”), including trails to Reinsvassnuten, Øverlandsvatnet, Gautefall Tourist Hotel, Heimdalsheia, and a lavvo at Breivassåsen by the lake Østre Breivatn.
-Several trailheads by Bjønntjønn can be found by the dam, Bjønntjønndammen, a floating dam (fløtningsdam) which was constructed by Sveinung Solli in 1900.
+A number of trailheads can be found by Bjønntjønn ("Bear Lake") in Bjønntjønndalen ("Bear Valley"), including trails to Reinsvassnuten, Øverlandsvatnet, Gautefall Tourist Hotel, Heimdalsheia, and a lavvo at Breivassåsen by the lake Østre Breivatn.
+Several trailheads by Bjønntjønn can be found by the dam, Bjønntjønndammen, a floating dam which was constructed by Sveinung Solli in 1900.
 The dam was in use until the 1960s and was restored by Gautefall Turlag in 2010.
 Various cross-country skiing trails were established near Bjønntjønn in 2008, including skiing trails to Gautefall Tourist Hotel and Bleka at Gautefallheia.

 The trail to the peak at Reinvassnuten lies by Reinsvatn Lake where the oldest cabin at Gautefall can be found (Reinsvasshytta).
 Reinsvasshytta cabin was constructed by Amboritius Olsen Lindvig in 1900.
 Although the main trailhead for Reinsvassnuten is located at Gautefall Tourist Hotel, there are trailheads at Bleka in Gautefall as well as near the lakes Feletjønn and Bjønntjønn in Nissedal.